 A survey commissioned by Canstar Blue revealed a list of supermarket brands Australians said they couldn’t live without.
 As the trend towards private label brands continued, Canstar Blue said only the most popular brands would survive.
 Only two of the top brands, Dick Smith Foods and Sanitarium, were Australian owned.

-Most of the supermarket brands Aussies hold dear are international.
+Most of the supermarket brands Aussies held dear are international.
 And even the so-called Australian brands are mostly owned by overseas companies.
 Arnotts, for example, is owned by Campbells Soups.
 Uncle Toby’s is owned by Nestlé.
 While the Bega Cheese company is Australian owned, the Bega brand cheese you buy in the supermarket is produced, not by Bega, but by New Zealand-based Fonterra.
-And Vegemite belongs to what used to be Kraft Foods, but is now called Mondelēz International.
-The complete list of brands is:
+And in 2016 Vegemite still belonged to what used to be Kraft Foods, but is now called Mondelēz International.
+The complete list of brands was:

 |Bega Cheese||Dick Smith Foods||Coca-Cola||SPC|

 CHOICE quoted a Nielsen survey that found private label groceries now account for 21% of packaged grocery sales in Australia.
 What’s more, many people believe most private label quality is as good as that of name brands.